Click on the Advanced Search button below to search all programs.

-Follow the link at the bottom of this page and use the advanced search features to find a study abroad program appropriate for you.
+Follow the link at the top of this page and use the advanced search features to find a study abroad program appropriate for you.
 You will be able to search for both Duke and Duke-approved programs based on a number of parameters such as country and language of instruction.
 At the bottom of the page you can indicate whether you would like the results sorted by program name, city, country, or region.

 Before searching for a program, you might want to review the difference between Duke administered and Duke approved programs, which can be found on the Getting Started page.

 Detailed information on all Duke administered programs is available by using the menu on left side of this page.

 If you wish to see a complete list of all non-Duke administered approved programs, click the button above, or click here.
 Programs that are approved for the summer term are indicated with "summer" in parentheses next to the program name.
 Otherwise students should assume that a program is only approved for the semester or academic year.

 Please note that students who register to study on programs administered by institutions other than Duke University will pay the tuition and fees of the administering university.
 Students will be subject to a study abroad fee payable to Duke University, to maintain a student's enrollment at Duke.
 More information is available here.

 Direct enroll study abroad programs are administered on-site by host institutions.
 As a student on a direct enroll program, you will be admitted to the host university as an international student for a summer, semester, or academic year.
 Through this process you will take classes as if you are enrolled as a degree-seeking student at the host institution.
 If you participate in a Duke-approved direct enroll program, you will receive transfer credit and a transcript administered by the host university.